 The League of Legends World Championship is the no.1 event on the LoL calendar.
 Played between October and November each year, the tournament brings together to best LoL esports teams from all over the globe.
 The LoL Worlds is also one of the biggest betting events in esports, with betting sites all over the world offering markets on it.

 Game: Dota 2

 Held every year, the International is the no.1 most coveted prize for Dota 2 players, and features all the best players from around the world.
 The International also draws a huge viewership on streaming sites like Twitch, with this meaning betting on the International is also common.
-The 2020 edition of The International will return to Europe for the first time since 2011, when it is played in Stockholm, Sweden.
-The 2019 finals of the International were played in Shanghai.

 Call of Duty League